waffledood/CS50W-Projects/project5-airbnb/README.md

    - Shows all current listings
      All listings with available slots in the near future (up to 2 years from today's date)

-2. Listing page
+2. View Listing page

    - Shows details of a listing

-3. Creating Listing page
+3. Create Listing page

    - Creation of a listing